gracefulife/clova-developer-guide/en/CEK/References/HTTP_Message_Format.md

 ```
 {% endraw %}

-* Use HTTPS connection (HTTP/1.1 version) and POST method.
+* Uses HTTPS connection (HTTP/1.1 version) and POST method.
-* Fill the host and target path with a pre-defined URI.
+* The host and target path is filled with a pre-defined URI.
-* Message body is in JSON format and uses UTF-8 encoding.
+* The body uses a JSON format and UTF-8 encoding.

-Conversely, an HTTPS response is used when your extension returns processing results to CEK.
-You only need to include the very basics in the header of an HTTPS response as follows.
+Conversely, when your extension returns processing results back to CEK, it uses an HTTPS response.
+The header of an HTTPS response consists of basic entries as follows.
 {% raw %}
 ```
 HTTP/1.1 200 OK
 Content-Type: application/json;charset-UTF-8
 ```
 {% endraw %}
-* Return processing results in response to an HTTPS request sent from CEK.
+* Returns processing results in response to HTTPS requests sent from CEK.
-* Message body is in JSON format and uses UTF-8 encoding.
+* The body uses a JSON format and UTF-8 encoding.

 ## HTTP body {#HTTPBody}
-For both request and response, the HTTP body is in JSON format and contains analysis details of user's speech input or processing results from your extension.
-Each message is constructed in different ways depending on which type of extension you use.
+For both request and response, the HTTPS message body uses a JSON format, and it contains analysis details of user's speech input or processing results of your extension.
+Messages are constructed differently depending on which type of extension is used.
 See [custom extension message](/CEK/References/Custom_Extension_Message_Format.md) and [Clova Home extension message](/CEK/References/Clova_Home_Extension_Message_Format.md) for more details on constructing a message.